The Elite Clubs National League is excited to be kicking off its 14th girls season with 2022-2023.

 RESULTS: McLean Youth Soccer believes the ECNL has become the leader in female youth development in the U.S. today.
 It provides the top female competition in the country and the best girls' national league in history.
 As well, the ECNL maintains close ties with U.S. Soccer at multiple levels, creating an ideal platform for the identification of top players at the lowest cost ever.

-Numerous MYS players have been named to WNT rosters and training camps in the past year - check out the ECNL News page of our website for details.
+Check out the ECNL News page of our website for more details.